Gianforte ends Montana's climate change coalition membership - News Break

 Gianforte ends Montana's climate change coalition membership

-HELENA, Mont.
-(AP) — Gov. Greg Gianforte has discontinued Montana's membership in a coalition of two dozen states dedicated to fighting climate change.
+HELENA (AP) — Gov. Greg Gianforte has discontinued Montana's membership in a coalition of two dozen states dedicated to fighting climate change.
 The U.S. Climate Alliance is a nonpartisan group committed to achieving the goals of the 2015 Paris Agreement and avoiding the worst impacts of climate change.
 Democratic former Gov. Steve Bullock joined the alliance in 2019.
-The alliance is made up of nearby Western states, including Colorado, Washington and Oregon.www.bozemandailychronicle.com
+The alliance is made up of nearby Western states, including Colorado, Washington and Oregon.dailyinterlake.com

 Comments / 0